Eightball #1-23 by Daniel Clowes.

 Yeah, it’s hard.

 Velvet Glove finished in the tenth issue, and it managed to wrap things up pretty well.
-At one point in the story I though perhaps Clowes was just going to give up and just stop, but he carried it off pretty well.
+At one point in the story I though perhaps Clowes was just going to give up and just stop, but he carried it off.

 In the eleventh issue he imagines what it’d look like if he sold the movie rights to Hollywood and they actually made it.
 And it turns into a sci-fi film where our here is looking for his kidnapped wife and child, of course.
 It’s pretty funny.